antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

-# Home Lab - Setting up Guacamole Server
+# Setting up your Guacamole Server
 The purpose of this guide is to provide instructional value on how to deploy a Guacamole server as a jump server for a home network.
 This guide will provide instruction on how to deploy a guacamole server and mysql server using docker instances, and how to set up https for the guac server using nginx as a reverse proxy.